Are My Retreats Right for You?

 Long story short, I finally listened to my heart, gave up the promotion and went back to teaching.
 I founded the Gender Justice Project to carry out my life-long commitment to fighting for women’s rights.
 And I spent time learning and preparing for an entirely new career.

-Bottom line: I’ve been and done a lot of things in my life.
+Bottom line — I’ve been and done a lot of things in my life.
 Today, in addition to practicing law, I’m practicing life.
-I’m a certified Passion Test and Passion Project facilitator, a certified Oracle Card reader, among other things.
+I’m an author, certified coach, Passion Test facilitator, and Oracle Card reader, among other things.
 But most of what I am — and most of what I have to share — comes not from any credentials or degrees but from hard-won wisdom and experience over the course of an amazing and adventurous life.
 I’m guessing it’s a little like that with you, too.

-So if my story resonates with you, why not join me on this fabulous, ongoing journey of a lifetime?
+If my story resonates with you, I hope you will join me on a journey of a lifetime.